 - Identification and documentation of potential improvements to be made to internal controls for accounts payable

-- Documentation of any fraudulent behavior as related to control deficiencies
+- Documentation of any fraudulent behaviour as related to control deficiencies

 - Documentation of any search for, and identification of, unrecorded liabilities